hashicorp/terraform/website/docs/commands/graph.html.markdown

 * `-draw-cycles`    - Highlight any cycles in the graph with colored edges.
                       This helps when diagnosing cycle errors.

-* `-module-depth=n` - Specifies the depth of modules to show in the output.
-                      By default this is `-1`, which will expand all.

 * `-type=plan`      - Type of graph to output.
 Can be: `plan`, `plan-destroy`, `apply`, `validate`, `input`, `refresh`.

+* `-module-depth=n` - (deprecated) In prior versions of Terraform, specified the depth of modules to show in the output.

 ## Generating Images